Drought: Agricultural impacts

 Impacts of climate change on soil moisture at 2 °C of global warming.
 A reduction of one standard deviation means that average soil moisture will approximate the ninth driest year between 1850 and 1900.

+Economic loss in agriculture and non-agricultural sectors caused by drought compared to other hazard types.

 Droughts can cause land degradation and loss of soil moisture, resulting in the destruction of cropland productivity.
 This can result in diminished crop growth or yield productions and carrying capacity for livestock.
 Drought in combination with high levels of grazing pressure can function as the tipping point for an ecosystem, causing woody encroachment.

 Water stress affects plant development and quality in a variety of ways: firstly drought can cause poor germination and impaired seedling development.
 At the same time plant growth relies on cellular division, cell enlargement, and differentiation.
 Drought stress impairs mitosis and cell elongation via loss of turgor pressure which results in poor growth.
 Development of leaves is also dependent upon turgor pressure, concentration of nutrients, and carbon assimilates all of which are reduced by drought conditions, thus drought stress lead to a decrease in leaf size and number.
 Plant height, biomass, leaf size and stem girth has been shown to decrease in maize under water limiting conditions.
 Crop yield is also negatively effected by drought stress, the reduction in crop yield results from a decrease in photosynthetic rate, changes in leaf development, and altered allocation of resources all due to drought stress.
 Crop plants exposed to drought stress suffer from reductions in leaf water potential and transpiration rate.
 Water-use efficiency increases in crops such as wheat while decreasing in others, such as potatoes.

 Plants need water for the uptake of nutrients from the soil, and for the transport of nutrients throughout the plant: drought conditions limit these functions leading to stunted growth.
 Drought stress also causes a decrease in photosynthetic activity in plants due to the reduction of photosynthetic tissues, stomatal closure, and reduced performance of photosynthetic machinery.
 This reduction in photosynthetic activity contributes to the reduction in plant growth and yields.
 Another factor influencing reduced plant growth and yields include the allocation of resources; following drought stress plants will allocate more resources to roots to aid in water uptake increasing root growth and reducing the growth of other plant parts while decreasing yields.